 Soft Skills: Soft skills are personal attributes, personality traits, communication skills, and other skills that are not easily defined but can often predict an individual’s likelihood of success at a job.

 Syllabus: A syllabus is an overview of the course that the professor gives at the beginning of the class.
 It usually contains important class information, like schedules and due dates.

-Workforce Development: These programs are designed to prepare students to enter the workforce directly after completion.
+Work Ready: These programs are designed to prepare students to enter the workforce directly after completion.

 Look at the Library for a variety of informational and educational resources including books, research databases, articles, research guides, and more.